Hollinwood Branch Canal

 Custodian of a unique group of canal features

 The Hollinwood Branch left the mainline of the Ashton Canal at Fairfield Junction, Droylsden, just above lock 18, and it proceeded in a northerly direction for about 2½ miles to Waterhouses.
 Here it climbed through four locks and the Fairbottom Branch commenced at the top of these.
-The Hollinwood Branch continued for about another 1¾ miles, climbing through another four locks in the process, to terminate at Hardman Fold Basin adjoining Drury Lane, Hollinwood.
+The Hollinwood Branch continued for about another 1¾ miles, climbing through another four locks in the process, to terminate at Hardman Fold Basin adjoining Drury Ln, Hollinwood.
 From this basin there was a private branch canal to Hollinwood Top Wharf, known as the Werneth Branch, which was about 800 yards long.
-The Werneth Colliery Company built this private branch and its purpose was to connect Old Lane Colliery at Werneth to the Ashton Canal via the Hollinwood Branch.
+The Werneth Colliery Company built this private branch and its purpose was to connect Old Ln Colliery at Werneth to the Ashton Canal via the Hollinwood Branch.

 The Hollinwood Branch is now derelict but in the vicinity of Waterhouses and Daisy Nook it is still the custodian of the remains of a unique group of canal features that were situated between Waterhouses Bridge and Crime Bridge (both now demolished).
 The distance between these two bridges is only ¾ mile and the best way of illustrating these features is to portray a journey between them.
 Today, much of the area around Waterhouses lies within the Daisy Nook Country Park in the care of the National Trust.